elishacloud/DirectX-Wrappers/README.md

 - d3d12.dll
 - dxgi.dll

-Note: It currently only works with 32bit games, but I may add 64bit support later.
+Note: It currently only works with 32bit games, but I might add 64bit support at some point.

 ### License

-Copyright (C) 2017 Elisha Riedlinger
+Copyright (C) 2018 Elisha Riedlinger

 This software is  provided 'as-is', without any express  or implied  warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.